d-kulikov/preprocessing/README.md

 # preprocessing
-Functions for preparation of the data for modeling
+Custom functions for convenient preparation of the whole dataset for modeling.